paritytech/cattery/docs/configuration.md

   **Bootstrap composition.** The provider builds the dispatched payload from three pieces:

-  1. A fixed prelude that downloads the cattery agent binary from `$CATTERY_URL/agent/binary` to `/usr/local/bin/cattery`.
+  1. A fixed prelude that downloads the cattery agent binary from `$CATTERY_URL/agent/download` (the server serves its own executable) to `/usr/local/bin/cattery`.
   2. The optional `script` field, executed as a pre-agent hook.
   3. An `exec /usr/local/bin/cattery agent -i "$TRAY_NAME" -s "$CATTERY_URL" --runner-folder <runnerFolder>`, where `<runnerFolder>` defaults to `/cattery`.